tyaga001/Protractor-e2e-framework-poc/README.md.txt

 $ npm install
 $ npm install -g grunt-cli

-Now open a new cmd window & update & start webdriver-manger update/start
+Now open a new cmd window to update & start webdriver-manger update/start

-use the below commnads in the current dir-
+use the below commands in the current dir-
 // this will update the webdriver manager node ./node_modules/protractor/bin/webdriver-manager update